joonhyongcho/RaytracerCS77/README.md

 # Raytracer

-A raytracer program for CS77: Graphics
+A raytracer program for CS77: Graphics.
+Examples of image transformations can be found in Report.pdf

 ## Getting Started